 Fringe Benefits Tax – Year Ended 31 March 2024

+31 March 2024 marks the end of the 2024 Fringe Benefits Tax (FBT) year with lodgement due by 21st May, or 25th June for tax agents that lodge electronically.
 The FBT regime imposes a tax on employers who provide non-cash benefits (either directly or through third parties) to their employees or associates.
 Employers bear the FBT liability even though their employees receive the benefits.
 FBT potentially applies to all employers including tax exempt bodies and charities.
 In order to manage your organisation’s FBT obligations and potentially minimise your liability, it is important to recognise circumstances where benefits are provided, have the relevant documentation available and be aware of exemptions and concessions that are available to reduce the taxable value of benefits provided and therefore FBT payable.
+The conclusion of the 2023/24 FBT year is an opportune time to ensure that you are managing your obligations appropriately and where possible legitimately reducing your FBT liabiltity.

 Contents